21 March 2024

 The other racist quotes attributed to Sanger have been dispelled by scholars like Marxist historian Silvia Federici and Charles Valenza.

 Valenza's research found that the racist quotes attributed to Sanger were not hers but did appear in a magazine she founded and was later under other editorial control.
-Nevertheless, Valenza argues these disparate authors appeared in her birth-control journal due to their name recognition at the time, and Sanger was interested in raising money for her cause [see, "Was Margaret Sanger a racist?"
+Nevertheless, Valenza argues these disparate authors appeared in her birth-control journal due to their name recognition at the time and the funds they would generate.
+Sanger was interested in raising money for her cause [see, "Was Margaret Sanger a racist?"
 Family Planning Perspectives, Vol 17 No. 1, 1985], not because she endorsed their ideas.

 Challenged once to explain her stance on eugenics, Sanger was clear "If by 'unfit' is meant the physical or mental defects of a human being, that is an admirable gesture, but if 'unfit' refers to races or religions, then that is another matter, which I frankly deplore," she said in 1934.